Performance When Working With Models in the SDK

 Left eyelashArtMesh18 ○

-Right highlightArtMesh9Clipping: Right white eye, rendering mode: Additive
+Right highlightArtMesh9Clipping: Right white eye, blend mode: Additive

-Left highlightArtMesh19Clipping: Left white eye, rendering mode: Additive
+Left highlightArtMesh19Clipping: Left white eye, blend mode: Additive

 Right pupilArtMesh10Clipping: Right white eye